GIScience/openrouteservice/docs/documentation/travel-speeds/Waytype-Speeds.md

 title: Waytype Speeds
 ---

-## Waytype Speeds
+# Waytype Speeds
-Corresponds to the OSM [highway](https://wiki.openstreetmap.org/wiki/Key:highway) tag value.
+The waytypes correspond to the OSM [highway](https://wiki.openstreetmap.org/wiki/Key:highway) tag value.
+This table aggregates the values in the [speed value files][svf].

 _(all Values in km/h)_